 His Bio on Amazon reads:

 “Alain Miles was born in Kent in the black and white era, and now survives in Cambridge.
 In between, he has had a colorful, occasionally glittering career as an English language teacher and coursebook writer, radio and TV presenter, events organizer, publisher, computer manufacturer, HR specialist and web designer.

 Very little of the above would have been possible if he had not spent most of his career in the Mid-East, where no questions were asked.
 He maintains that writing is a new and exciting option, categorically denying that all other career paths are now closed to him.

 His first novel, “The Lebanese Troubles” mirrors the eclecticism - indecisiveness - of his working-life.
 It’s a story set in a time of war, yet not a war novel; it’s an adventure lacking a hero; it’s a romance without a lead.
 Alain himself calls it a comi-tragedy.
 But whatever the genre, if you love Hardy, Fowles, Camus, you won’t be disappointed.”

-I have found Alan Miles entire career info on a professional connection network:
+Alan Miles entire career info as listed on a professional connection network:

 I’m an entrepreneur who loves the challenge of new ideas, and building new businesses.
 In the 1980s I took my award-winning UK computer design business from a 2-man partnership to a public company.
 In the 1990s my pioneering job creation business put thousands of unemployed school and college-leavers to work in the Arab Gulf.
 For 15 years my custom-designed HR software application was used by prestige clients in the Middle East - banks, hotels, airlines, construction, hospitals, government agencies.